AdobeDocs/commerce-knowledge-base.en/help/faq/general/billing-faq-for-adobe-commerce.md

 ### Instructions for remitting payment to Adobe via credit card and PayPal:

->![info]
+>[!NOTE]
 >
->Note: Please note that credit card and PayPal payment methods are subject to product and order-type eligibility and are subject to change.
+>Please note that credit card and PayPal payment methods are subject to product and order-type eligibility and are subject to change.

 ### One-time Payment